Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Numerical Examples

 \subsection{3D Example}

+Extending to three dimensions, the neural network is updated to the architecture $[3, 32, 32, 32, 32, 1]$ with the meaning as given earlier.
+Owing to the lack of fully developed data structures for three-dimensional adaptive refinement in the \texttt{fealpy} framework, no direct three-dimensional comparisons are included in this study.
+Nevertheless, this circumstance serves to highlight a salient advantage of the proposed algorithm: its adaptive mechanism is inherently dimension-agnostic.
+Consequently, the entire implementation requires no modification when extending from 2D to 3D, underscoring the flexibility and robustness of our approach.

-In this subsection, we present three 3D numerical examples to demonstrate the efficiency and robustness of our proposed \Cref{alg:Parabolic2}.
-The only modification required compared to the previous section is the neural network configuration, which is updated to [3, 32, 32, 32, 32, 1], where the input nodes correspond to the spatial coordinates $x, y$ and $z$. \begin{example} (Rotation) Consider the 3D parabolic equation \eqref{model} in the domain $\Omega=[-1,1]^3$, with the source function $f$ such that the exact solution $u$ is given by:
+\begin{example} (Rotation) Consider the 3D parabolic equation \eqref{model} in the domain $\Omega=[-1,1]^3$, with the source function $f$ such that the exact solution $u$ is given by:

-\end{example} Apply \Cref{alg:Parabolic2} with $eTol = 0.1$. \Cref{Ex3D1-Time} illustrates the mesh refinement process at initial time $t=0.0$, showing the transition from an initial uniform mesh to its evolution over five refinement steps.
-The NOV at each iteration are 944, 1685, 2819, 4827, 8733, and 15908, respectively. \Cref{Ex3D1-Initial} presents the numerical results and corresponding meshes at four different time instances, demonstrating the adaptive method’s capability to efficiently handle time-dependent 3D problems with high precision.
+\end{example} Apply \Cref{alg:ParabolicHR} with $eTol = 0.1$.
+The evolution of the training loss across different time levels is shown in \Cref{Ex3D1-loss}.
+To reach the desired MSE, the initial time level requires more than 1000 training epochs.
+In contrast, fewer than 20 epochs are sufficient at all subsequent time levels to achieve a comparable level of accuracy. \Cref{Ex3D1-Time} illustrates the mesh refinement process at initial time $t=0.0$, showing the transition from an initial uniform mesh to its evolution over five refinement steps.
+The NOV at each iteration are $944$, $1685$, $2819$, $4827$, $8733$, and $15908$, respectively. \Cref{Ex3D1-Initial} presents the numerical results and corresponding meshes at four different time instances, demonstrating the adaptive method’s capability to efficiently handle time-dependent 3D problems with high precision.
 The left panel of \Cref{Ex3-order} provides numerical evidence that the adaptive algorithm achieves the quasi-optimal convergence rate for the gradient error.

 \begin{example} (Diffusion) Consider the 3D parabolic equation \eqref{model} in the domain $\Omega=[-1,1]^3$, with the source function $f$ such that the exact solution $u$ is given by: